Native American and Indigenous Studies Initiative

 Undergraduate Program Assistant, NAISI

-Jenna Lowry is an undergraduate first year student studying Political Science.
+Jenna Lowry is an undergraduate second-year student studying Political Science.
 As an Undergraduate Program Assistant at NAISI, she acts as a liaison between students, faculty, and staff and assists with events coordination.
 Jenna is originally from Robeson County, North Carolina where she is a member of the Lumbee Tribe.

 • Ruth Torres headshot